With the ICD-10 changeover just about a year away, some practices are preparing to start dual coding their encounters.

 - Testing.
 A dual-coding program will allow you to conduct end-to-end claims validation, identify payment issues and test the accuracy of your reimbursement projections.

 These benefits make a strong case for dual coding, but the most powerful impetus is simple: revenue neutrality.
+Providers that anticipate potential revenue losses from conversion will be able to understand and plan in advance to protect the revenue fluctuations throughout the the entire system conversion process.
 Healthcare organizations that avoid a dip in revenue due to the ICD-10 transition by preparing and training in advance will be well positioned for fourth-quarter 2014 and beyond.

 - Manage financial models in order to get a clear picture of revenue impact by providers and fluctuations that will arise in the change to ICD-10